-The Articles of Association was adopted at the Annual General Meeting 26 April 2016.
+Articles of Association, adopted at the Extra General Meeting 15 September 2023

 The Company’s business name is Elos Medtech AB.
 The Company is a public limited liability company (publ).

-The registered office of the Board of Directors shall be in the Municipality of Lidköping, Västra Götaland County, Sweden.
+The registered office of the Board of Directors shall be in the Municipality of Göteborg, Västra Götaland County, Sweden.

 The Company shall – directly or through subsidiaries – conduct operations primarily in the business areas of medical technology, precision engineering, industrial electronics (assembly of electronic components and systems), injection moulding of thermo plastics, asset management and managing chattels and real property, and conduct other related operations.